imaneel83/project-webdev/README.md

 Challenges Anticipated:

-.implemeting React and Django may be the main challenge as a beginner in web development
+.implemeting React, javascript and Django may be the main challenge as a beginner in web development

 . making the website responsive